What parameters are CFOs

 Before confiscating the goods, the tax officer shall give an option of paying a fine instead of confiscation.

-Compounding of Offences Under GST
+Compounding of offences under GST

-Compounding of offenses is a shortcut method to avoid litigation.
+Compounding of offenses is a method to avoid litigation.
 In case of prosecution for an offense in a criminal court, the accused has to appear before the Magistrate at every hearing through an advocate.
 This becomes expensive and time-consuming.

 In compounding, the accused is not required to appear personally and can be discharged on payment of compounding fee which cannot be more than the maximum fine as applicable under GST.

-Prosecution Under GST
+Prosecution under GST

 The prosecution is conducting legal proceedings against someone in respect of a criminal charge.